ByrdOfAFeather/Catawba-County-ArcGis/README.md

 * Database Files:
 	* NCLONGLAD.csv - File taken from the National Center for Education Statistics, contains a multitude of information about schools in North Carolina, importantly the location.
 Created using a table maker: https://nces.ed.gov/ccd/elsi/tableGenerator.aspx
-	* Purified.csv - File Created by combining the 2015 Accountability Report with the NCLONGLAD file, and then purifying the database.
 	* stratio.csv - File taken from the National Center for Education Statistics, contains school names and student teacher ratios.
 	* acctsumm15.csv - File Taken from North Carolina's Accountability Report section, contains the percent passing in three tests, as well as location information.  http://www.ncpublicschools.org/docs/accountability/reporting/acctsumm16.xlsx